Starlink Prices and Plans

 Roam has lower network priority than Residential at a registered home address.
 During congested times, Roam users may see slower speeds than Residential users.
 For weekend camping and light travel, this may not matter much.
 For full-time remote work from busy tourist areas, it can matter a lot.

 Standby Mode is a key detail for seasonal users.
-Starlink lists Standby Mode as a low-cost, low-speed option for eligible accounts, including Roam and Residential, but promotional offers and some account types may be excluded.
+Starlink lists Standby Mode as a low-cost, low-speed option for eligible accounts, but promotional offers and some account types may be excluded.
 If you plan to use Starlink only at a cottage or RV for part of the year, check the Starlink app or checkout terms before assuming Standby will be available.
 If Standby is not shown for your account, cancelling and restarting service may be the only option.

 Roam works with both dish types.
 You can use the Standard Kit or the smaller Mini Kit with Roam plans.
 The Mini is lighter, more portable, and draws less power, making it the better choice for dedicated travel use.
 The Standard Kit is better if you want one dish that can also serve as home internet.
 Seasonal users should also compare our Starlink for cottages guide.